PnP-CM: Consistency Models as Plug-and-Play Priors for Inverse Problems: Experiments

 \subsection{Experimental Setup and Model Implementation Details}

-We conduct comprehensive evaluations on the LSUN Bedroom~\citep{yu2015lsun} and fastMRI~\citep{knoll2020fastmri_dataset-journal} datasets, with image sizes of $256 \times 256 \times 3$ and $320 \times 320 \times 2$, respectively.
+We conduct comprehensive evaluations on the LSUN Bedroom~\citep{yu2015lsun} and CelebA-HQ~\citep{karras2018progressive} datasets at an image resolution of $256 \times 256 \times 3$, and on the fastMRI~\citep{knoll2020fastmri_dataset-journal} dataset with image size of $320 \times 320 \times 2$.
 In particular, the New York University fastMRI dataset~\citep{knoll2020fastmri_dataset-journal} contains complex-valued images and multi-coil k-space data from fully sampled coronal proton density (PD) and proton density with fat suppression (PD-FS) knee MRI scans, obtained with relevant institutional review board approvals.

-For natural images, we use the pre-trained unconditional CM on LSUN Bedroom provided by~\citet{song2023_consistency_models} without additional retraining.
-Likewise, we employ the pre-trained unconditional DM on LSUN Bedroom from~\citet{dhariwal2021beatGANs}.
-For evaluation, we sampled 300 images from the LSUN Bedroom validation set and normalized all inputs to the range [0,1].
+For LSUN Bedroom, we use the pre-trained unconditional CM provided by~\citep{song2023_consistency_models} without additional retraining.
+For both CelebA-HQ and MRI datasets, we train a CM from scratch by first training an EDM model~\citep{karras2022elucidating}.
+For CelebA-HQ, we use 27k training images as in~\citep{kingma2018glow}.
+For MRI, we use all 973 volumes (subjects) from the training set of the fastMRI dataset, excluding the first and last five slices of each volume, following the prior protocols~\citep{chung2022scoreMRI, chung2024decomposed}.
+We provide further details for training the EDM and CM networks in \suppref{apx:DM_CM_4_MRI}.

-For MRI, we trained a consistency model from scratch on the fastMRI dataset by first training an EDM model~\citep{karras2022elucidating}.
-To train the EDM and CM models for MRI, we use all 973 volumes (subjects) from the training set of the fastMRI dataset, excluding the first and last five slices of each volume, following the protocol of prior works~\citep{chung2022scoreMRI, chung2024decomposed}.
-We provide further details for training the EDM and CM networks for MRI in~\appref{apx:DM_CM_4_MRI}.
-For evaluation, we followed the mentioned slice exclusion protocol on 10 volumes from the fastMRI validation set, yielding 228 slices for PD and 240 slices for PD-FS.
+For evaluation on natural image tasks, we sample 300 images from the LSUN Bedroom and CelebA-HQ validation sets, respectively.
+For evaluation on MRI reconstruction, we apply the aforementioned slice exclusion protocol on 10 validation volumes from fastMRI, yielding 228 slices for PD and 240 slices for PD-FS contrasts.